mathildasoda/mathildasoda.github.io/menu/books.md

 **Myth of Sisyphus** (Camus): I read this quite a few years ago - didn't really get it

-**Catch-22** (Heller): i couldn't finish it.
-The book was good however
+**Catch-22** (Heller): i couldn't finish it, and now I was left wondering whether i quit right when it was about to get good

 **Surely you're joking, Mr. Feynman!** (Feynman): incredible book!
 I had fun reading it.
-Feynman's personality seems to be a bit like that of Vonnegut's
+Feynman is incredibly charming

 **The fault in our stars** (Green): made me really sad

-**Packing for Mars** (Roach): one of the greatest books i've read when i was young
+**Packing for Mars** (Roach): one of the greatest books i've read when i was young, made me wanted to work on space sciences before 18-year-old me realized that i probably won't be able to get a career in the field (i no longer hold this belief and now look back at my schoolings with a tinge of regret)...

-**Foundation series** (Asimov): i'm trying to finish it but asimov's misogyny makes it difficult
+**Foundation series** (Asimov): i finished the first book and was half-way through the second when asimov's misogyny finally caught up to me... i would love to pick it up again in the future however

 # To-read

 **Crime and punishment** (Dostoevsky)